google-deepmind/torch-totem/README.md

 all the tests are run.
 ```

+Additionally the script `totem-run` can be used to run all test files (i.e.
+files with names of the form `test*.lua` in a directory (by default the current
+directory).

 ## Nesting tests

 It's possible to nest test cases.
 Individual test files are still assumed to be